HunchanL/HunchanL.github.io/README.md

     <img src="/images/nature_communications.jpg" alt="A fabrication strategy for millimeter-scale, self-sensing soft-rigid hybrid robots" width="150">
   </div>
   <div>
-    <p>Your text goes here.
+    <p>**A fabrication strategy for millimeter-scale, self-sensing soft-rigid hybrid robots**.
 This text will appear next to the image in supported Markdown viewers.</p>
   </div>
 </div>
 A fabrication strategy for millimeter-scale, self-sensing soft-rigid hybrid robots